StatisKit/ClangLite/README.rst

 The intent is to propose an *Python* API highly similar to the *C++* API (contrarily to libclang) for each release of **Clang**, providing only the basic functionality needed to support development tools.

-For more information refers to the `AutoWIG <https://github.com/StatisKit/AutoWIG>`_.
+For more information refers to the `AutoWIG <https://github.com/StatisKit/AutoWIG>`_ repository.

 .. sidebar:: Summary